turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 ## 4. _Eloquent JavaScript_ Written by Marijn Haverbeke

-Let's take some time to get familiar with JavaScript as a language before we dive straight into code.
+Let's take some time to get familiar with JavaScript as a language before we dive straight into writing code.
 Read the following chapters, and after _each_ chapter write a summary in a gist of what you took from that chapter.
 __Important__ It is okay if you do not completely understand all the ideas you just read.
-We will have some time to go over these topics in class, but what you to be exposed to these concepts now.
+We will have time to go over these topics in class, but want you to be exposed to these concepts and start getting familiar with them now.

   1. [Values, Types, and Operators](https://eloquentjavascript.net/01_values.html)
   2. [Program Structure](https://eloquentjavascript.net/02_program_structure.html)